leftfield-geospatial/orthority/docs/getting_started/cli/basic_orthorectification.rst

 .. note::

     EXIF / XMP tag values typically contain inaccuracies that can result in distortion and positioning errors in the ortho images.
-This is a general limitation of this approach.
+This is the case with the Orthority test data, and a general limitation of this approach.

 ``oty odm``
 -----------